Skip to content

 IMIM supports nervous system regulation, boosting circulation and immune function, increasing flexibility and range of motion, as well as strengthening internal and external boundaries, and social relating.
 Celebrate yourself and your community in this playful space of trauma-sensitivity, warm lightheartedness, and compassionate experiencing of limiting beliefs and critical self-talk, to safely express emotions and feelings through movement.
 You are always encouraged to trust your own pace and explore your own intuitive guidance!

-What you can expect from an IMIM session:
+What you can expect from an private IMIM session:

 • Those wanting a “good workout” without force or harshness.